pantheon-systems/documentation/source/content/guides/decoupled/drupal-nextjs-frontend-starters/02-create.md

 The Pantheon `next-drupal-starter` uses Next.js and has been tested using [nodejs v16 with npm v8](https://nodejs.org/en/download/).

-Make sure you meet the following prerequisites before you continue.
+Make sure you meet the following prerequisites before you continue:

 - You are using a Git repository, and the repository is already connected.
 - You are using Drupal as your CMS.